- Our School

 - Being a Herioter

-Our unofficial motto of work hard, be kind, be happy is one of the first things our pupils learn on joining George Heriot’s School.
+Work hard, be kind, be happy is one of the first things our pupils learn on joining George Heriot’s School.
 For many, these values stand them in good stead for a lifetime.

 Care and respect for others sit at the very core of our community.
 Founder George Heriot established the school in 1628 to educate Edinburgh’s ‘faitherless bairns’.
 Today, the Foundation continues to provide free places for children who have lost a parent.
 Over 5,500 Foundationers have benefited from a fully funded Heriot’s education since the school opened, while today the school is a recognised specialist for its work in grief support.
 Heriot Bursaries are available to other pupils in need of financial assistance to benefit from a Heriot’s education.